dnsghd49/rotten-potatoes/README.md

 ## Description

 A movie critic site allowing users to browse different selection of movie titles, tv shows, pod cast and more!
-A user can click on Whats a Potatoe Meter? to access the comments pagre a leave a rating on their favorite title from the list we have on the dropdown.
+A user can click on Whats a Potatoe Meter? to access the comments page a leave a rating on their favorite title from the list we have on the dropdown.

 ## Inspiration